faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 Since iOS 14\index{iOS!14} there has been a substantial improvement in first party support for diagnostics reporting.

-The `MetricKit`\index{framework!MetricKit} framework which allows apps in their beta or release phase to report diagnostic information to our app.
+The `MetricKit`\index{framework!MetricKit} framework allows apps in their beta or release phase to report diagnostic information to our app.
 We think of this as a well-defined conduit, whose data would typically be passed onto a web service to further analyze the crash, or diagnostic condition.
-This will place third party crash reporting services on an official API footing.
+This will place third party crash reporting services on an official API footing rather than using a `plcrashreporter`-based solution.

 ### App Store Connect based reporting